 Representation in sentencing hearing

 O’Brien Criminal & Civil Solicitors represented GA in her sentencing hearing.
-A pre-sentence report was obtained which outlined concerns for her mental health, her lack of criminal history, and the low risk of re-offending.
+A pre-sentence report outlined concerns for her mental health, showed her lack of criminal history, and the low risk of re-offending.
 The defence lawyer also assisted GA in preparing a letter to the Magistrate outlining her genuine remorse, the stress that the incident has caused her, and the impact that her licence suspension had on her life.